List of The Young and the Restless characters introduced in 2014: Sage Warner

 Kelly Sullivan joined the cast as Sage, caretaker to Constance Bingham and cohort to Adam Newman.

-Sage Warner, portrayed by actress Kelly Sullivan, made her first appearance October 28, 2014.
+Sage Warner Newman, portrayed by actress Kelly Sullivan, made her first appearance October 28, 2014.
 Sullivan previously portrayed Connie Falconeri on General Hospital.
 The character's debut was to coincide with the plot involving the return of Adam Newman (portrayed by Justin Hartley at the time), after a long period off screen.
 Sage is first seen covered in a long scarf at the hospital's chapel, after which she takes an item that Adam's wife, Chelsea Lawson (Melissa Claire Egan), had left behind.
 She later anonymously returns it to Chelsea's doorstep.

 After Adam and Billy Abbott (Billy Miller) got into a car crash in the woods, another man by the name of Gabriel Bingham was killed.
 Sage found Adam lying in the rubble, barely recognizable because of his injuries.
 She brought him to Gabriel's grandmother's house, and hired doctors in order to help him heal.
 Sage, aware of who Adam was, also hired a plastic surgeon, in order to make Adam pass off as Gabriel Bingham.
 Adam could pass off as another man in order to avoid law enforcement after he accidentally killed Billy's daughter in a car accident.
 After Constance passes away, Sage reveals that she is Gabriel's wife, that she married Gabriel the day that he died in the car crash, and that they would have to stay married for three years in order to receive Constance's inheritance.

 She encounters Chelsea and Billy (Burgess Jenkins) for the first time at Delia's memorial site next to the road, as she was caught spying on them.
 She unconvincingly told them that her car had broken down.
 Adam, adamant on reuniting with Chelsea and their son Connor, moves to Genoa City with Sage.
 Posing as husband and wife, Sage goes along with the act in order to ensure that no one becomes suspicious of Adam's true identity.
 They eventually buy an apartment across the hall from Chelsea and her boyfriend, Billy.
 After many encounters, Sage and Adam reveal to Billy and Chelsea that their marriage was for money, rather than for love.
 She also reveals that she is infertile and therefore incapable of having children, after which Adam surprisingly comforts her.
 Billy later invites Sage and Adam to stay at the Abbott mansion, as their apartments caught fire, and he was suspicious that Adam, posing as Gabriel, was getting close to his now fiancée, Chelsea.